Fluxitude/guidant/docs/tutorial.md

 The agent will:

-1. Run research: `task-master research "Node.js performance optimization 2024" --id=12`
+1. Run research: `guidant research "Node.js performance optimization 2024" --id=12`
-2. Update the task: `task-master update-subtask --id=12.2 --prompt="Updated with latest performance findings: [research results]"`
+2. Update the task: `guidant update-subtask --id=12.2 --prompt="Updated with latest performance findings: [research results]"`

 #### When to Use Research